thesofakillers/thesofakillers.github.io/content/posts/culture.md

 2. Further simplifying, I assume that the set of models to describe reality is finite, so that at some stage it is possible to completely describe reality, i.e. to "solve" science, at least in the limit.
-3. If this is true, then any science-faring civilization will ultimately reach "science-completeness", the state described in the previous point.
+3. I then claim that any science-faring civilization will ultimately reach "science-completeness", the state described in the previous point.
 This is assuming
    1. Eventual progress in the long run (i.e. no